skellis46/slipbox/improvisation and the threshold of the self.md

 In [[Barbour - Beyond Somatophobia]] she suggests three methods for investigating "lived dance experience": interviewing, creative journaling and dance making [@barbour-2005-somatophobia p.41].
 Using phenomenology (along with others) but all gloss over the limits of addressing nonduality through method that is predicated on duality.
 But this is only a problem if I make a strong enough case for the presence of nonduality; otherwise the limits of phenomenology are irrelevant.

 Need to understand what phenomenology means by 'lived experience'.
 See Lumo prompt (Proton LLM)

+"And this is a good thing for at least two reasons.
+First, immersed phenomenology is less likely to lead us into the error of positing the self.
+This is because the subject-object duality that thematizes the self as the subject of experience or the agent of action is itself a misleading structural superimposition on experience, a superimposition absent in immersed experience.
+Second, immersed phenomenology is indicative of expertise, and facilitates more fluid, successful performance."
+(Jay L. Garfield, Losing Ourselves)

+look at the questions these were asked:
+"Practitioners were asked the following questions:" (Mehling, Wolf E. et al, Body Awareness: a phenomenological inquiry into the common ground of mind-body therapies)

 ### the practice (and its documentation)